-European School of Veterinary Postgraduate Studies (ESVPS) is a not-for-profit organisation established in 2003 with the remit of accrediting veterinary CPD and awarding a range of Certificates on a pan-European basis.
-ESVPS has over ten years’ experience in the veterinary industry of running examinations and accrediting courses.
+The International School of Veterinary Postgraduate Studies (ISVPS) is a not-for-profit organisation (formerly known as ISVPS), which was established in 2003 with the remit of accrediting veterinary CPD and providing attainable, balanced qualifications for veterinary practitioners working in full-time practice.
+ISVPS has over 15 years’ experience in the veterinary industry of running examinations and accrediting courses.

 Harper Adams University (HAU) is a higher education institution located in Shropshire and is the UK’s leading specialist provider of higher education for the agri-food chain and rural sector.
-Established in 1901, HAU has had its own degree awarding powers since 1996.
-HAU retains oversight for quality assurance and enhancement and moderates the assessments managed by ESVPS by an appointed an External Examiner.
-HAU operates under the Quality Assurance Agency Framework for Higher Education qualifications in England, Scotland, Wales and Northern Ireland.
+Established in 1901, HAU has had its own degree-awarding powers since 1996.
+HAU retains oversight for quality assurance and enhancement and moderates the assessments managed by ISVPS by an appointed an external examiner.
+HAU operates under the Quality Assurance Agency Framework for Higher Education Qualifications in England, Scotland, Wales and Northern Ireland.

-On successful completion of the online assessment candidates will be issued with a ‘Certificate of Competence’ as a downloadable PDF file.
-Successful OCQ(V) - TT candidates will be issued with a ‘Conditional Certificate of Competence’ until they have completed and passed the practical assessment component of the OCQ(V) (please refer to TT module section below).
+After passing the online exam, candidates will be issued with a ‘certificate of competence’ from ISVPS as a downloadable PDF file.
+Candidates on the OCQ(V) - TT course will also have to nominate a Supervisor and send in a Sam declaration form to APHA.
+They will then be issued with a ‘conditional certificate of approval’ (by APHA) until they have completed and passed the Practical Assessment component of the OCQ(V).

 Candidates have the right to appeal any component of the examination.